 The point test is a part of visa application process created to help Australia select candidates with the right traits and skills.
-Generally, an applicant needs to score at least 60 points to get eligible for the invitation of visa by the DIBP (Department of Immigration and Border Protection).
+Generally, an applicant needs to score at least 60 points to get eligible for the invitation of visa by the Department of Home Affairs.

 SkillSelect is an online service that allows skilled workers and potential migrants to express their interest of migrating to Australia through Expression of Interest.
 Applicants filling the details in the SkillSelect can either be nominated for Skilled visas by Australian employers/ state and territory government or get invited by the Australian government to apply for the visa.

 If you don’t want to undertake Outcome Based Assessment, you can advance your knowledge, skills and qualification either in Australia or in any other country.
 If you choose to study in other country, make sure it meets the accreditation requirements of criteria 2 and 3.